QSTPT/Streaming-Chat-Bot/README.md

 - Websocket has been used for this chat-bot; so you can send events
 - each chat session is stored inside postgresql, including messages.
 - temperature, max_token, stop_sequence has been set.
+- Token Usage per conversation is tracked.
+- Websocket manager for Multiple users streaming at once.
+- Built-in logic to handle max Token hits.

 #

 ### Later on:
-- Token Usage per conversation will be tracked.
-- Redis will be added for `using chats` and postgres for older chats.
+- Redis will be added for `using chats` and postgres for `older chats`.
 - handle production concerns.
 - add a responsive Frontend.
 - use fixed-sized seed to debug